A list of my academic and technical publications is below. Click on the bolded text to see drop-down abstracts.

 Thesis Supervisor: Prof. Dillon Mahmoudi, University of Maryland, Baltimore County Department of Geography and Environmental Systems

-DW Rowlands and Tracy Hadden Loh, “Retail Revolution: The New Rules of Retail Call for Small Business Empowerment.”
+DW Rowlands and Tracy Hadden Loh.
+“Retail Revolution: The New Rules of Retail Call for Small Business Empowerment.”
 Research Report.
 Washington, DC: Brookings Institution Metropolitan Policy Program (2020).

-The full effects of the COVID-19 pandemic on U.S. retail may not be fully clear for months.
+Abstract: The full effects of the COVID-19 pandemic on U.S. retail may not be fully clear for months.
 Many stores and restaurants have closed permanently, but some—especially those located in residential neighborhoods where more people are working from home—may benefit from the changes to people’s routines.
 What is clear is that that these new and powerful impacts on the sector are coming on top of much longer-term changes in how and where people shop.

 Post-pandemic, every metropolitan area—but especially metro areas in the Midwest and the Southeast—will find themselves with surplus retail space in need of major capital investment for adaptive reuse.
 Short-term strategies to stabilize department-store-anchored malls will not last against long-term trends, and long-standing racial disparities in access to retail will reinforce structural racism at a time when the nation is crying out for racial justice.
 The industry and policymakers should view this as an opportunity to work together to create new opportunities for housing, institutional uses, and locally empowered retail entrepreneurship.